-Rules vary by casino, but usually your golfer must tee off in the tournament for "action" (meaning once he tees off, you will either win or lose your bet).
+Rules vary by sportsbook, but usually your golfer must tee off in the tournament for "action" (meaning once he tees off, you will either win or lose your bet).
 If for some reason he does not tee off, this is usually considered "no action" and tickets are refunded.

 In head-to-head golf match-up propositions, both golfers must tee off for action.